 Black pepper is right up there with salt as one of the most important seasonings in the culinary arts.
 For that reason, there's no excuse for using that pre-ground black dust they sell as pepper at the store.
 That product is a throwback to the era of salt and pepper shakers.

 Now, you can buy a $30 pepper grinder, but you don't have to.
-These days you can buy whole peppercorns in a disposable glass grinder, and it'll do the job just as well.
+These days you can buy whole peppercorns in a more economical grinder or a disposable glass grinder, and it'll do the job just as well.

 There's a couple of reasons pepper you ground yourself is superior to the pre-ground kind.
 Like all dried spices, black pepper starts to lose its potency as soon as it's ground.
 So grinding it yourself means it will be more flavorful.
 Additionally, pepper should have texture.
 The crack of fragments of peppercorns will do wonders for a steak, above and beyond the spiciness it adds.
 The crunch alone is the reason to grind your own.

 The right way: Grind your own black pepper by hand as you use it.

 04 of 07